rism-digital/verovio-reference-book/_book/06-installing-or-building-from-sources/02-javascript-and-webassembly.md

 **`verovio-toolkit-hum.js`**

-If you need to have support for old browsers, there is an [asm.js](https://asmjs.org) version available.
+If you need to have support for old browsers, there is an `asm.js` version available.
 This version is obsolete and is not recommended for new.
 The file to include is:

 **`verovio-toolkit.js`**

-A build for the development version is available through CI, as well as for each [release](https://github.com/rism-digital/verovio/releases) for the Humdrum and the legacy `asm.js` version.
+A build for the development version of the `verovio-toolkit-wasm.js` is available through CI, as well as for each [release](https://github.com/rism-digital/verovio/releases) for the Humdrum and the legacy `asm.js` version.

 The latest release is always available from:
 ```